akjw/national-park/README.md

 - Props and state
 - React Router

-## Instructions

-1. Fork and clone this repository.
-1. Change into the new directory.
-1. Install dependencies.
-1. Fulfill the listed requirements.

-Please turn in your submission by the deadline on your cohort calendar.

 ## Requirements

 You will be building out a website listing all of the National Parks.